Bianchi type-I transit cosmological models with time dependent gravitational and cosmological constants - reexamined: Introduction

-Anisotropic Bianchi type-I universe, which is more general than FRW universe, plays a significant role to understand the phenomenon like formation of galaxies in early universe.
-Theoretical arguments as well as the recent observations of cosmic microwave background radiation (CMBR) support the existence of anisotropic phase that approaches an isotropic one.
-Motivated by the above discussions, in this paper, we propose to study homogeneous and anisotropic Bianchi type-I transit cosmological models with time dependent gravitational and cosmological ``constants''.
-The paper is organized as follows.
-In Sect. $2$, the metric and basic equations have been presented.
-Section $3$ deals with solutions of field equations.
-In Sect. $4$, the results and discussions are described.
-The Statefinder diagnostic has been discussed in Sect. $5$.
-Finally, conclusions are summarized in the last Sect. $6$.
+It is well established that anisotropic Bianchi type-I universe plays significant role in understanding the phenomenal formation of galaxies in early universe.
+Theoretical reasoning and recent observations of cosmic microwave background radiation (CMBR) subscribe to the existence of anisotropic phase that approaches an isotropic one.
+Recently, Yadav et al. \cite{ref49,ref50} have obtained Bianchi type-I cosmological models with viscosity and cosmological term in general relativity by considering scale factor as $a(t) = \sqrt{(t e^{t})}$ and $a(t) = \sqrt{(t^{n} e^{t})}$ respectively.
+Pradhan et al. \cite{ref60} have also investigated accelerating Bianchi type-I universe with time varying $G$ and $\Lambda$-term in general relativity by taking $a(t) = \sinh^{\frac{1}{n}}(\alpha T)$.
+Recently, Pradhan et al. \cite{ref51} have studied Bianchi type-I transit cosmological models with time dependent gravitational and cosmological constants by considering scale factor as $a(t) = \sqrt{(t^{n} e^{t})}$.
+Motivated by the above discussions, in this paper, we propose to study homogeneous and anisotropic Bianchi type-I transit cosmological models with time dependent gravitational and cosmological ``constants'' by assuming $a(t) = \left(t^{k} e^{t}\right)^{\frac{1}{n}}$ which generalize our previous studies and provide better results.

-\section{The Metric and Basic Equations}
+\section{The metric and basic equations}

 We consider the space-time metric of the spatially homogeneous and anisotropic Bianchi-I of the form

 where A(t), B(t) and C(t) are the metric functions of cosmic time t. \\

 Einstein field equations with time-dependent $G$ and $\Lambda$ are given by